emestee/dayz-epoch-linux-server-magic/README.md

 * Clone this repository with `git clone git@github.com:emestee/dayz-epoch-linux-server-magic.git`
 * On Debian, run `packages.sh` **as root** to install the prerequisites.
 Otherwise look at the content of the file and install the equivalent packages.
 * Copy the `CONFIGURATION-dist` file to `CONFIGURATION` and edit it.
-At the bare minimum insert your steam login and password.
+At the bare minimum insert your steam login and password, and the database passwords.
-  If you have Steam Guard enabled, at the download stage it will ask you for a guard code that you receive via the email associated with your account.  **Important**: after the installation is finished, remove your login/password from this file.
+* If you have Steam Guard enabled, at the download stage it will ask you for a guard code that you receive via the email associated with your account.  **Important**: after the installation is finished, remove your login/password from this file.
   Never leave it on a server.
 * Run `./install.sh all`